filecoin-project/fvm-docs/README.md

 1. Visit [localhost:1313](http://localhost:1313) to view the site.
 1. Press `CTRL` + `c` in the terminal to stop the local server.

+## Contributions

+Want to help out?
+Pull requests (PRs) are always welcome!
+Check out `CONTRIBUTIONS.md` for more details on how you can help out.
+If you want to help out but aren't sure where to start, check out the [issues board](https://github.com/filecoin-project/fvm-docs/issues).

 ## Issues

 Found a problem with the FVM docs site?
 [Please raise an issue](https://github.com/filecoin-project/fvm-docs/issues/new).
 Be as specific and descriptive as possible; screenshots help.